IrinaGV/pandas-challenge/README.md

-# pandas-challenge.
+# Pandas-challenge.
 A report that breaks down the "Heroes of Pymoli" game purchasing data.
 The analysis will show:
 *Player Count
 *Purchasing Analysis (Total)
 *Gender Demographics